Income Tax ReturnTaxation

 Disallowance under Section 40A

-This section provides us with the expenses or amount not deductible in certain circumstances.
-This section shall have an effect of notwithstanding anything to the contrary contained in any other provision of this Act relating to the computation of income under the head “Profits and gains of business or profession”.
+This section provides us with the expenses or amounts not deductible in certain circumstances.
+This section shall have the effect of notwithstanding anything to the contrary contained in any other provision of this Act relating to the computation of income under the head “Profits and gains of business or profession”.

 Power of Assessing officer Section 40A(2) :

-The persons referred to in this section include following:
+The persons referred to in this section include de following:

 • In case of an individual, any relative of such individual;